textpattern/textpattern-forum/README.md

 ### Installing required tools

 The project uses [Grunt](https://gruntjs.com/) to run tasks and [Sass](http://sass-lang.com/) for CSS pre-processing.
-This creates few dependencies in addition to your normal PHP required by FluxBB.
+This creates a few dependencies in addition to your normal PHP required by FluxBB.
 First make sure you have base dependencies installed: [Node.js](https://nodejs.org/) and [Grunt](https://gruntjs.com/).
-You can install Node using the [installer](https://nodejs.org/), Composer using their installers [installer](https://getcomposer.org/), and Grunt with npm:
+You can install Node using the [installer](https://nodejs.org/), Composer using the [installer](https://getcomposer.org/), and Grunt with npm:

 ```ShellSession
 $ npm install -g grunt-cli